 Prior to 1649, the entire Northern Neck had been designated by the Assembly as one large county called Northumberland.
 As the population grew and spread north and west, new counties were created.
-In 1653, Westmoreland County was founded, comprising the majority of the northern portion of Northumberland-at the same time, the first patent was issued for land in Prince William County in 1653 (Evans 1989:14).
+In 1653, Westmoreland County was founded, comprising the majority of the northern portion of Northumberland-at the same time, the first patent was issued for land in Prince William County in 1653 by Thomas Burbage who obtained 3,000 acres (1,214.1 ha) of land between Occoquan and Neabsco Creek (Evans 1989:14).
 Stafford County was then created from the northern portion of Westmoreland in 1664.
 In each case, the new county encompassed the area between its southern border and the Potomac River (Netherton and Sweig 1978).

 On July 9, 1730, the Assembly passed laws that established the area north of the Chopawamsic estuary as a new parish and county.
 The first settlers that populated this area came from England and Scotland before the Industrial Revolution, hoping to establish themselves and their posterity in power by means of land ownership (Evans 1989:24).
 The first settlements were simple warehouses and wharfs located along the rivers and creeks of eastern Prince William County.
-Here, colonists loaded tobacco, exchanged enslaved labor, and repaired ships.
+Here, colonists loaded tobacco, exchanged enslaved laborers, and repaired ships.
 These landings existed as early as 1710 and would shift location as the Occoquan, Neabsco, Quantico, and Chopawamsic estuaries meandered and silted in (Scheel 1993).

 Settlers slowly filtered into western Prince William County after 1722, when Native Americans exited the Piedmont and moved west into the Shenandoah Valley and points farther west (Evans 1989:24).
+The Great Treaty of 1722, signed by the leaders of the Five Nations of Iroquois, Province of New York, Colony of Virginia, and Province of Pennsylvania, paved the way for colonial resettlement and creating one of the first frontiers of North America (Grymes 2020).
+This was further exacerbated by Lieutenant Governor Alexander Spotswood, who came to the position of the colony in 1710, who made westward expansion one of his greatest priorities and founded two frontier forts in Brunswick and Orange counties (Barile 2007).
 As more settlers moved into the region, Native American trails were abandoned and adopted by settlers.
 By 1730, western settlers began to call the main thoroughfare path Carolina Road (in the vicinity of today's town of Haymarket, the name of Carolina Road is still in use as Route 15) (Vitucci and Ruehrwein 1991:24).
 Despite the development of this major pathway, an efficient method of transportation to wharves in the east was not in place, and tobacco cultivation in the western region of the county was curtailed.
 Most development occurred in the eastern half of Prince William County and along the tributaries of the Potomac River (Ratcliffe 1978).